 We will take readers on a journey into this spectacular underworld to convey the importance of soil microbes to the health and resilience of our soil and our biosphere.

 - The Forest in the Tree will describe the interconnected relationships between plants, mycorrhizal fungi and bacteria, inspired by the ‘Wood Wide Web’ – the underground, fungal ‘internet’.
+This title is due to be released (co-published with CSIRO Publishing) in February 2020.

 These scientifically accurate soil stories will join the dots for readers both young and old about the importance of organic agricultural systems.